ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ## Future Plans

 As mentioned above this initial version supports MySQL and PostgreSQL databases.
 It also supports all types of SQL relations.
-We have plans to further upgrade the tool and add more features such as more PostgreSQL fields, default values, and more.
+I have plans to further upgrade the tool and add more features such as more PostgreSQL fields, default values, and more.

 ## Wrapping Up